-Unit No. Unit Name & Topics Specific Learning Objectives Suggested Teaching Learning process Learning Outcomes with specific competencies Unit 1 Management of Sporting Events 1.
+Unit No. Unit Name & Topics Specific Learning Objectives Suggested Teaching Learning process competencies Management of Sporting Events 1.
 Functions of Sports Events Management (Planning, Organising, Staffing, Directing & Controlling) 2.
 Various Committees & their Responsibilities (pre; during & post) 3.
-Fixtures and their Procedures - Knock- Out (Bye & Seeding) & League (Staircase, Cyclic, Tabular method) and Combination tournaments 4.
-Intramural & Extramural tournaments - Meaning, Objectives & Its Significance 5.
-Community sports program (Sports Day, Health Run, Run for Fun, Run for Specific Cause & Run for Unity) about the different types Lecture-based instruction, Technology-based learning, Group learning, Individual learning, Inquiry-based learning, Kinesthetic learning and Expeditionary learning.
+Fixtures and their Procedures - Knock-Out (Bye & Seeding) & League (Staircase, Cyclic, Tabular method) and Combination tournaments 4.
+Intramural & Extramural tournaments 4.
+Intramural & Extramural tournaments 5.
+Community sports program (Sports Day, Health Run, Run for Fun, Run for Specific Cause & Run for Unity) To make the students understand the need and meaning of planning in sports, committees, and their responsibilities for conducting the sports event or tournament.
+To teach them about the different types of tournaments and the detailed procedure of drawing fixtures for Knock Out, League Tournaments, and Combination tournaments.
+To make the students understand the need for the meaning and significance of intramural and extramural tournaments To teach them about the different types of community sports and their importance in our society.
+Lecture-based instruction, Technology-based learning, Group learning, Individual learning, Inquiry-based learning, Kinesthetic learning, Game-based learning and Expeditionary learning.
 After completing the unit, the students will be able to: Describe the functions of Sports Event management Classify the committees and their responsibilities in the sports event Differentiate the different types of tournaments.
 Prepare fixtures of knockout, league & combination.
 Distinguish between intramural and extramural sports events Design and prepare different types of community